 What Is ADHD in Women?

 ADHD is a disorder that often stems from childhood and is traditionally associated with men.
 However, recent research shows that it is more prevalent among women than previously thought.
 The key differentiating factor between ADHD in men and women is the predominant type of ADHD that affects them.
-Men are more prone to hyperactive/impulsive ADHD which can make a person restless, impatient and disruptive, while women are more prone to inattentive ADHD, which is characterized by the lack of ability to focus, be organized or remember things, among others.
+Men are more prone to hyperactive/impulsive ADHD, which can make a person restless, impatient, and disruptive, while women are more prone to inattentive ADHD, which is characterised by the lack of ability to focus, be organised, or remember things, among others.

 Symptoms of ADHD in Women